 Immediately after the surgery:

-Bleeding: It is normal to experience some bloody oozing during the first 1-2 days.
+Wound Care and Bleeding: To alleviate discomfort, you can apply a small amount of topical analgesic gel to a piece of gauze, place on the surgical site, and replace as needed every 1-2 hours, up to 4 times daily.
+It is normal to experience some bloody oozing during the first 1-2 days.
 If steady bleeding occurs, place gauze under the tongue to hold pressure and call Dr. Zaghi, or go to your local emergency department.

 Swelling and Inflammation: It is normal to experience some swelling and inflammation in the first 3-5 days after surgery.
 Your tongue may feel larger than usual and more painful to move.
 We recommend using Tylenol and Ibuprofen as needed for pain.
 We also recommend holistic options such as arnica, turmeric, ginger, and CBD oil.
 Patients who are more sensitive to pain may benefit from narcotic pain medications such as Tramadol.
 If you are already taking chronic pain medications, we have an outstanding in-house pharmacist who is available to take your questions and customize a pain control strategy.